-The Council currently has no external borrowing and is maintaining an underborrowed position.
-This means that the capital borrowing need (the Capital Financing Requirement) has not been fully funded as cash supporting the Council's reserves, balances and cash flow has been used as a temporary measure.
+The Council is currently maintaining an under-borrowed position.
+This means that the capital borrowing need (the CFR) has not been fully funded with loan debt as cash supporting the Council's reserves, balances and cash flow has been used as a temporary measure.
 This strategy is prudent as investment returns are low and counterparty risk is still an issue that needs to be considered.
-Against this background, and the risks within the economic forecast, caution will be adopted with the 2022/23 treasury operations.
+Against this background, and the risks within the economic forecast, caution will be adopted with the 2020/21 treasury operations.
 The Director of Finance, Policy & Development will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances.